Tri Tip Burrito

 - 2

-Layer down the center: rice, beans, tri tip, cheese, and salsa.
+Layer down the center: rice, beans, tri tip, cheese, and salsa, adding guacamole, sour cream, or hot sauce if you want them.
 Do not overfill or it will not close.

 Keep the filling in a tight line a third of the way up so you have tortilla to fold over it.